Angeles1999/Crud/README.md

 ## General Installation instructions

-he best option to start with this project is cloning it in your PC:
+He best option to start with this project is cloning it in your PC:

 ```
 git clone https://github.com/Angeles1999/Crud.git